 Academics

-Project-Based Learning is a teaching strategy that uses real-world learning activities to engage student interest and motivation.
+Problem-Based Learning is a teaching strategy that uses real-world learning activities to engage student interest and motivation.
 In PBL, students collaborate, problem-solve, make decisions along their journey, create something new, and present their work.
-Projects are designed to address essential questions or problems that represent experiences people encounter in the world outside a traditional classroom.
+Problems are designed to address essential questions or problems that represent experiences people encounter in the world outside a traditional classroom.

 • Utilize proven practices through research-based strategies;